-Shifting out of PARK (P) or NEUTRAL (N) while your engine is "racing" (running at high speed) is dangerous.
+Shifting into a drive gear while your engine is "racing" (running at high speed) is dangerous.
 Unless your foot is firmly on the brake pedal, your vehicle could move very rapidly.
 You could lose control and hit people or objects.
-Don't shift out of PARK (P) or NEUTRAL (N) while your engine is racing.
+Don't shift into a drive gear while your engine is racing.

-Damage to your transaxle caused by shifting out of PARK (P) or NEUTRAL (N) with the engine racing isn't covered by your warranty.
+Notice: Damage to your transaxle caused by shifting into a drive gear with the engine racing isn't covered by your warranty.